gulcu/StableMatching/README.md

 Unmarried women: (2)

-Man 0 gets assigned to Woman 2 with her pref-level: 0
+Man 0 is matched with Woman 2 with her pref-level: 0